 Bon Bini Sanikolas!
 Get Your Shoes Ready as Old St. Nick Comes to Bonaire

-For visitors to our island, who may wonder, the folkloric tradition is our amalgamation of Santa Claus and Saint Nicholas and originates from our Dutch heritage.
-Believed to have travelled from Spain, Sanikolas is accompanied by his companion, whom folklore tells was a Moorish orphan Sanikolas trained to be his helper.
+For those wondering, this folkloric tradition is an amalgamation of Santa Claus and Saint Nicholas, and originates from our Dutch heritage.
+Believed to have travelled from Spain, Sanikolas is accompanied by his companion, whom folklore tells us was a Moorish orphan Sanikolas trained to be his helper.
 In his role as Sanikolas’ assistant, Zwarte Piet heralds his appearance with an elaborate dance for all gathered.

-The duo spends two weeks on the island, visiting children and rewarding them for their good behaviour.
+The pair spends two weeks on the island, visiting children and rewarding them for their good behaviour.
 Shoes filled with some token or the other means they’ve been nice.
 What of those who’ve been naughty?
-Well, they run the risk of being spirited away in one of Sanikolas on his return to Spain and becoming a Zwarte Piet.
+They run the risk of being spirited away with Sanikolas on his return to Spain and becoming a Zwarte Piet.

 Sources: American Academy, Info Bonaire and Time.